cloud-gov/cf-subpath-proxy/README.md

 Sometimes applications aren't well-behaved when Cloud Foundry serves them from a route with a `--path`.
 One way to handle this situation is to use a proxy app as a front-end which strips the path from the request before it reaches the problem app.
 The misbehaving app will see all requests arriving via `/` instead of a subpath, avoiding broken behavior.
 You can use the [NGINX buildpack](https://docs.cloudfoundry.org/buildpacks/nginx/index.html) to implement such a proxy application, as demonstrated here.

-### That's too vague; what's an example of an app that misbehaves on a route with a path?
+### That's too vague...
+What's an example of an app that misbehaves on a route with a path?
 Running [R Shiny](https://shiny.rstudio.com/) apps on [Cloud Foundry](https://www.cloudfoundry.org/) works great thanks to the [R Buildpack](https://docs.cloudfoundry.org/buildpacks/r/index.html)... until you try to map your R Shiny app a route to with a `--path`!
 Then you'll see a `404 Not Found` message from the Shiny app.

 If you provide a `uiPattern` parameter matching the path when you set up the app object in your R code, you'll see the app respond, but request JS and CSS assets from a `/shared` path.
 If you don't have another Shiny app at the root of the same hostname, those assets won't be found, and the app will appear broken.